-Lianne C. Leddy is a citizen of the Serpent River First Nation and an assistant professor of Indigenous Studies in the Faculty of Liberal Arts at Laurier's Brantford Campus.
-Leddy completed her undergraduate degree in history and English at Laurier in 2005, earned her master's degree in history from Western University in 2006 and her PhD at Laurier in 2011.
+Lianne C. Leddy is a citizen of the Serpent River First Nation and an associate professor of History in the Faculty of Arts.
+Leddy completed her undergraduate degree in History and English at Laurier in 2005, earned her master's degree in history from Western University in 2006 and her PhD at Laurier in 2011.
 Leddy's research focuses on environmental and gender issues in Indigenous history in Canada.

 Assistant Professor Timothy Leduc's areas of expertise include Indigenous social work, environmental social work, Haudenosaunee-settler relations and Canadian perspectives on climate change and social justice.
 Among his published works are the books Climate, Culture, Change: Inuit and Western Dialogues with a Warming North, which was shortlisted for a 2012 Canada Prize in the Social Sciences, and 2016's A Canadian Climate of Mind: Passages from Fur to Energy and Beyond.